chasinalts/comet-scanner-template-wizard/client_docs/systemPatterns.md

 ```

 #### Section Relationship
-- **Dashboard**: Where sections are created, edited, and configured
+- Dashboard: Where sections are created, edited, and configured
-- **Template Builder**: Where users interact with sections to assign specific code based on their responses
+- Template Builder: Where users interact with sections to assign specific code based on their responses
-- **Data Flow**: Dashboard creates → Template Builder implements → User assigns ### Import/Export Section (Template Builder)
+- Data Flow: Dashboard creates → Template Builder implements → User assigns ### Import/Export Section (Template Builder)
-- **Collapsible Tab Interface**:
+- Collapsible Tab Interface:
   - Small tab on left side with "Import/Export" text
   - Expands to 1/3 of page width when selected
   - Collapses when clicking outside the expanded area
-- **Progress Tracking Checklist**:
+- Progress Tracking Checklist:
   - Completed items (checked boxes)
   - Quit items (marked as abandoned)
   - Paused items (temporarily stopped)
   - Never opened items (not yet started)
-- **Export Functionality**:
+- Export Functionality:
   - Captures all step outputs and user answers
   - Includes complete COMET Scanner template state
   - Downloads file to user's device
-- **Import Functionality**:
+- Import Functionality:
   - Accepts exported files from other users
   - Clones exact environment state and template
   - Restores progress and configuration
-- **Live Preview Functionality:** A pull-out tab on the right side of the Template Builder page labeled "Live Preview" displays the COMET Scanner Template Live Preview.
+- Live Preview Functionality:** A pull-out tab on the right side of the Template Builder page labeled "Live Preview" displays the COMET Scanner Template Live Preview.
 This tab pulls out and remains visible until the "X" button is pressed to hide it.
 The preview starts with the base "Master Code" (template code that the admin inputs in the Dashboard) and updates live as users complete sections.
 Each completed section adds code to the template in the correct location, determined by the Master Code template which contains every possible line of code in proper order relative to all other potential code additions.
 This ensures correct code placement even if users complete sections out of order.

 ### Core Technical Patterns